This article contains affiliate links.

-Macau is filled with Michelin-awarded restaurants which seem to congregate at the Grand Lisboa Hotel.
+Macau is filled with Michelin-awarded restaurants which seem to congregate at the Grand Lisboa Hotel, which is also one of the best places to stay in Old Macau, for more options on where to stay check this post out.
 Both Robuchon au Dome and The Eight, the only 3 Michelin starred restaurants in Macau are located there.
 There are an additional six more restaurants with either two or one Michelin stars in Macau as per the 2018 Michelin Guide.

 I booked a table at both Robuchon au Dome and The Eight and compared the dining experience.
 It could not have been more different.
 But in this article, I only wanted to review Robuchon au Dome Macau.
 You can read my review of The Eight here.
-If you are visiting Macau, try out my personalised guide here.
+If you are visiting Macau, try out my personalised guide.
+I have also written a foodie guide on what to eat in Macau and where to find it, as well as a quick one day travel guide to Macau.

 Booking and arrival at Robuchon au Dome Macau